beingbing/java-springboot/src/main/java/be/springboot/pp/concurrency/info.md

 To get hold of it we can let the thread store computation result in a global/shared variable which is accessible from my process thread.
 And once the thread terminates, we can read the value stored in that variable.

+# pitfalls of concurrency to avoid
+- race condition: when shared resource is not thread-safe then in multi-thread environment non deterministic thread execution pattern may lead to unpredictable value of shared resource.
+-